robotology/gz-sim-yarp-plugins/docs/build-from-source.md

 ## Usage

-To notify Gazebo of the new plugins compiled, it is necessary to modify the `GZ_SIM_SYSTEM_PLUGIN_PATH` environment variable, for example on Linux:
+To notify Gazebo of the new plugins compiled, unless you are using pixi it is necessary to modify the `GZ_SIM_SYSTEM_PLUGIN_PATH` environment variable, for example on Linux:

 ~~~
 export GZ_SIM_SYSTEM_PLUGIN_PATH=${GZ_SIM_SYSTEM_PLUGIN_PATH}:<install_location>/lib